Devessier/xstate-temporal-patch/README.md

 When workflows that were started before the patch are all terminated, we can deprecate the patch with `deprecatePatch`.
 See `src/workflows-v3.ts`.

+`deprecatePatch` must be called where we were calling `patch`.
+If `patch` was in a guard, we must remove the guard and replace it with an action calling `deprecatePatch`.

 Once all workflows that were run with the patch are terminated, we can remove the call to `deprecatePatch`, and we end up with the final code.
 See `src/workflows-vFinal.ts`.